rdfostrich/article-jws2018-ostrich/content/evaluation.md

 In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 3.
 However, only 1 in the three query atoms are not fulfilled, and OSTRICH is faster than HDT-CB for BEAR-B-hourly.
+<span class="comment" data-author="RV">Okay, and what does that indicate if we try to generalize?</span>

 <figure id="hypo-test-3" class="table" markdown="1">